 Why does it matter to marketers whether a good or service is a consumer or an industrial product?
-The classification system helps them to select appropriate marketing activities for a particular good or service.
+The classification system helps them select appropriate marketing activities for a particular good or service.
 The types of promotion, distribution, and selling a marketer uses are affected by a product's classification.
 Therefore, marketers use the classifications as a guide for marketing planning.
-They have found it useful to divide even further the categories of consumer and industrial goods.
+They have found it useful to divide the categories of consumer and industrial goods and services even further.